QuickBooks Blog

 For instance, a manufacturing unit may have to impair its plant and machinery as a result of an earthquake hitting its city.
 Such an uncertain event leads to a decrease in the fair value of the asset well below its carrying amount.
 The carrying value of an asset refers to the amount at which the asset is recorded in the balance sheet after deducting accumulated depreciation and accumulated impairment losses.

 The impairment of an asset has an adverse impact on the financial statements of your business.
-Therefore, it is important for you to test the assets for impairment periodically.
+It is important for you to test the assets for impairment periodically.
 In case an asset indicates impairment, you need to write off the difference between the fair value and the carrying value of the asset.

 In addition to this, the impairment of assets applies to fixed assets including plant and equipment, land and building, goodwill, and other intangible assets.